• Skip to primary navigation

 Prize Money:

-The main handicap chase of Cheltenham’s November Meeting is Saturday’s Paddy Power Gold Cup, a race which runs the following day though is this classy Premier Handicap, the November Handicap Chase, currently known as the Jewson Handicap Chase.
+The main handicap chase of Cheltenham’s November Meeting is Saturday’s Paddy Power Gold Cup.
+A race which runs the following day, however, is this classy Premier Handicap, the November Handicap Chase, currently known as the Holland Cooper Handicap Chase.

 At 3 miles and 3½ furlongs, this is almost a mile longer than the Gold Cup with winners going on to compete in a range of staying contests.
 West Approach, the 2019 winner, followed up with the Welsh National at Chepstow and Stayers’ Hurdle back at Cheltenham.
 The 2018 winner Rock The Kasbah went on to run in that season’s Grand National.